 Great photography is a must for any successful fashion blogs.
 With so many options available in today’s market, it’s hard to decide what cameras and lenses you should get for your fashion blog.
-Today, I want to share a dummy guide to picking the best cameras and lenses for fashion blog in 2017.
+Today, I want to share a dummy guide to picking the best cameras and lenses for a fashion blog in 2017.
 I will explain various options based on my experience and provide picture examples to illustrate the differences.

 Cameras and Lenses mentioned in this post: